Nextpeer/Nextpeer-Cocos2dx-Sample/README.md

 Feel free to contact us on any question. [support@nextpeer.com](mailto:support@nextpeer.com).

+Check the branch tree for Cocos2d-x 3.0 support.

 ###Android port
 In order to test the Android project, you'll be have to set the C++ build enviroment variables to the right location.